ContentMine/FutureTDM/tutorials/systematic-literature-review/README.md

 tree zika
 ```

+An important step after downloading the publications is to have a look at some papers, if the fit the requirements.
+If not, adapt your query and try it again and again, until the outcome fits to your needs.

 ### Normalize the data

 Before we can start with the extraction and analysis, we have to normalize the raw data and convert it to [Scholarly HTML](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/sHTML), so it is easier to process further on.
 For this, we convert with [norma](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/norma) the ```fulltext.xml``` files to ```scholarly.html``` files, and view the results.